pydantic/pydantic/docs/usage/model_config.md

 Here camel case refers to ["upper camel case"](https://en.wikipedia.org/wiki/Camel_case) aka pascal case e.g. `CamelCase`.
-If you'd like instead to use lower camel case e.g. `camelCase`, it should be trival to modify the `to_camel` funciton above.
+If you'd like instead to use lower camel case e.g. `camelCase`, it should be trivial to modify the `to_camel` function above.

 ## Alias Precedence